UpLib/Liberland/general-doc/maps.md

 Liberland geography and maps
 ----------------------------
+Liberland is situated between Croatia and Serbia, roughly 30 kms from Hungary.
+Liberland's nearest town in Croatia is Osijek (https://en.wikipedia.org/wiki/Osijek).
+Liberland's nearest town in Serbia is Sombor (https://en.wikipedia.org/wiki/Sombor).
+Liberland is in the same time zone as all West-Europe.

 Liberland's territory is 7 square kms (3 times Monaco).
 Liberland is connected to Croatia by at least 3 tracks (on the north side).